Punjabi in Reunion

 Prayer Points

-Ask the Lord to raise up strong local churches among the Punjabi.
+Ask the Lord to raise up churches that will plant more churches among the Punjabi.